archang19/athleteMonitoringSystem/README.md

 For macOS or Linux, run the application using this command:
 ```
-DEBUG=express-athleteMonitoringSystem:* npm start
+DEBUG=athleteMonitoringSystem:* npm start
 ```

-For Windos, use this command insteax:
+For Windows, use this command instead:
 ```
 SET DEBUG=athleteMonitoringSystem:* & npm start
 ```